Marli Wiese

-Marli Wiese is an American politician and a Republican member of the South Dakota House of Representatives representing District 8 since January 31, 2017, when she was appointed by Governor Dennis Daugaard to fill a vacancy after Matthew Wollmann's resignation earlier that month.
-Wiese serves on the education and taxation committees.
+Marli Wiese is an American politician who served as a Republican member for District 8 of the South Dakota House of Representatives from 2017 to 2023, representing Lake, Miner, Moody, and Sanborn counties.
+Wiese served on the education and taxation committees.

+Wiese was appointed by Governor Dennis Daugaard to fill a vacancy after Mathew Wollmann's resignation earlier that month.

 Wiese attended Madison High School in Madison, South Dakota and Nettleton Commercial College.
 She lives in Madison and is a farmer.
-Wiese also acts as the vice chair of the Lake County Republican Party.
+Wiese acted as the vice chair of the Lake County Republican Party prior to assuming office.